chef/chef-web-docs/content/custom_resources.md

 where

+- `site` is the name of the custom resource.
+The `provides` statement makes the custom resource available for use recipies.
-- the `homepage` sets the default HTML for the `index.html` file with a default value of `'<h1>Hello world!</h1>'`
+- `homepage` sets the default HTML for the `index.html` file with a default value of `'<h1>Hello world!</h1>'`
 - the `action` block uses the built-in collection of resources to tell Chef Infra Client how to install Apache, start the service, and then create the contents of the file located at `/var/www/html/index.html`
-- the `action :create` is the default resource (because it is listed first); `action :delete` must be called specifically (because it is not the default action)
+- `action :create` is the default resource (because it is listed first); `action :delete` must be called specifically (because it is not the default action)

-Once written, the custom resource may be used in a recipe just like any of the resources that are built into Chef Infra Client.
+Once written, you can use a custom resource may be used in a recipe with the same syntax as Chef Infra Client built-in resources.

 ### Syntax